antonkril/antonkril.github.io/_posts/2014-6-4-object-initialization.md

 title: Object Initialization
 ---

 Objects must be ready for use right after they have been created.
-So `init*`, `prepare*` or `load` methods that do object preparation are allowed.
+So `init*`, `prepare*`, or `load` methods that do object preparation are not allowed.